How to Increase Engagement on Twitter in 2026 (15 Tips)

 And don’t underestimate the power of asking a question.

 Use Twitter polls to make it easy.
-You can ask about product features, opinions, or even something fun as long as it’s relevant to your audience.
+You can ask about product features, opinions, or even something fun, as long as it’s relevant to your audience.

 Getting people to click your links is a key part of engagement.
 These link strategies help improve visibility, click-through rates, and interaction.